i-sanyam/sanyamaggarwal.com/content/_index.md

 Hey there!
 Welcome to my personal homepage.
 I am Sanyam, and I love to solve real life problems for mass benefit.

 I am a Software Engineer at [Shipsy](https://shipsy.io).
 At Shipsy, our motto is to be the enabler for every mode of logistics that exists while being best at it.
-'Ship' anything via Shipsy
+'Ship' anything and everything via 'Shipsy'.

 I started my journey in 2020 (yeah COVID-19, WFH) as a Software Engineering Intern in an On-Demand Logistics Solution Product (fancy name for 30 minute delivery, if you are wondering) and fell in **love** with the problem and the challenges it brings along ever since.